Late register for most elections at the county election office or the designated location.

 Visit your local election office Monday through Friday between the hours of 8 a.m. and 5 p.m. and complete a registration form.

-Download a registration form here, print, complete and return to your county election office at least 30 days before election day OR
+Download a registration form here, print, complete and return to your county election office by May 26, 2020 for the June 2, Primary Election as noted above OR

-Late register after the 30-day regular registration deadline at your county election office or the designated location up to and including on election day, except for from noon until 5:00 p.m. the day before election day.
+Late register after the May 26, 2020 deadline at your county election office or the designated location up to and including on election day, except from noon until 5:00 p.m. the day before election day.

 Fill out a registration form when you apply for or renew your driver’s license or State of Montana ID at the office where you apply for or renew your Montana driver’s license.